JoJo the silverback gorilla is dead following emergency medical procedure at Brookfield Zoo

 The Facebook message quickly generated hundreds of comments, including “RIP BIG GUY” and “May this gentle giant Rest In Peace.”

-A spokeswoman for Brookfield Zoo didn’t return messages seeking more details of the death.
+A spokeswoman for Brookfield Zoo did not return messages seeking more details of the death.

 JoJo, who weighed 485 pounds, was a senior citizen in gorilla years.